GeraldR63/AstroNavi/README.md

 See: https://github.com/GeraldR63/AstroNavi/blob/main/Position.20211217.inkl.2.Iteration.Grad.Minutes.BestOf.ods

 Process flow to get and calculate a position by classic Astronavigation.
+This computation is only valid if shot was taken exactly at the highest point of the Sun.
+Than the Sun ist 180° below or above your current position.
+This is the way it is calculated in the dialog "Simple Navigation (SUN)".

 <img src="https://github.com/GeraldR63/AstroNavi/blob/main/process%20flow.png" width="900" height="550">